CloudOpsBench/CloudOpsBench/docs/evaluation.md

 Each valid trial has a binary reward: `1` only if every required final-state check passes, otherwise `0`.
 Harbor reads `/logs/verifier/reward.txt` and owns execution, logging, and aggregation.
 CloudOpsBench supplies task semantics, not a runner.

 Always report task-set revision, denominator, exclusions, infrastructure errors, agent/model configuration, attempt policy, timeouts, and tool/emulator/Harbor versions.
 Agent timeouts count as failures under the published budget.
 Emulator unavailability, invalid setup, or verifier crashes are evaluation errors: report separately and rerun under a declared policy, never silently omit them to improve scores.
-The current blocked scaffold is not eligible for scoring.
+The current tasks are experimental integration tests, not a release-ready leaderboard.

 ## Verifier requirements